 For more information on COVID-19 vaccination, please visit the CDC’s COVID-19 Vaccine page.

 Drive-Up Testing is available 9 a.m. to 4 p.m.
 Monday through Thursday and open 9 a.m. to noon on Friday.
 Testing is located at 575 E Main St. Bldg. #2, Elma, WA 98541.
 Upon arrival to the testing site, patients will call 360-495-5742 to check in, find a designated space to park in and wait for a text or call notifying them that it is time to pull under the tent for testing.
 Test results are available within 3-5 days, depending on test volumes.

 Current Visitation Policy

-Due to COVID-19, our inpatient unit is not allowing visitors at this time for safety and infection control measures with the exception of end-of-life care.
+Visitation is currently, and has been, limited at all Summit Pacific facilities.
+The inpatient unit is not allowing visitors for safety and infection control measures, except for end-of-life care.
+For outpatient care, only essential caregivers may attend visits.
 Summit Pacific continues to monitor the risk of COVID-19 and will continue to adjust visitor restrictions as necessary and required by State and County restrictions.
 We sincerely appreciate your understanding and your help in keeping our community healthy and safe.

 Summit Pacific continues to closely monitor the evolving situation with the COVID-19 virus and recommends the following external websites to stay informed.